Newex/solidTUS/README.md

 ```

-The upload starts from byte 70 and has a total size of 100, the missing 30 bytes are in the PATCH body.
+After some while the upload starts from byte 70 and has a total size of 100, the missing 30 bytes are in the PATCH body.
 This data is directed to the `OnPartialUploadAsync` method in the `IUploadStorageHandler`.

-On success the server responds:
+When finished successfully the server responds:

 ```
 HTTP/1.1 204 No Content